DenisShleif/C_ASCII_MINESWEEPER_GAME/README.md

  - Recursive function for revealing the board
  - Parsing function
  - User enters coordinates under the following format (x,y).
 The program is able to extract the x and y coordinates even when spaces are put in between each character
- - FILE/IO to save and load games and store statistics
+ - FILE I/O to save and load games and store statistics